 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR therapy has patients focus on their trauma during visual stimulation.
-The visual stimulation helps to reduce the emotional reaction to past traumas, allowing the brain to reprocess trauma with more positive and accepting beliefs.
-This type of trauma therapy can even be done virtually.
+EMDR therapy has patients focus on their trauma while using bilateral stimulation of the brain through tapping opposite sides of the body alternately.
+The bilateral stimulation helps to reduce the emotional reaction to past traumas, allowing the brain to reprocess trauma with more positive and accepting beliefs.
+This type of trauma therapy can even be done virtually and has been proven by research to be the most efficient way to treat trauma.

 No matter what kind of therapy you choose, working with a trauma-informed therapist can help ensure you get the expert support you need to finally heal from trauma.